EU students studying in Scotland will not normally have to pay tuition fees for full-time courses.

 Places will be allocated on a first-come first-served basis to suitable candidates who have made an application in and for the current intake.
-Further conditions with regard to offer and acceptance of SFC funding will be detailed in your funding letter.
+Further conditions with regard to offer and acceptance funding will be detailed in your funding letter.

 Universities UK International have produced a useful video explaining fees, funding and visa requirements for students from the EU that want to study in the UK in 2019-20.